Close

 The difference in symptoms, prognosis, and treatment options between a Grade I (non-cancerous) meningioma and a malignant Grade III meningioma is very significant.
 A Grade III meningioma is potentially life threatening and very serious, while Grade I meningiomas are much less damaging and usually not life threatening.

 How many cases will fall in each of these categories?
 At this point, we have no idea.
 But our attorneys strongly believe that Grade III depo shot cases will have meaningful compensation.
 The trial value of those brain cancer lawsuits—the average settlement—could be in the tens of millions.
-If there is a global settlements, you will not see average payouts go that high…but these will be significant cases and some of them could settle for well over $1 million if this litigation plays out like we think it might.
+If there is a global settlement, you will not see average payouts go that high…but these will be significant cases and some of them could settle for well over $1 million if this litigation plays out like we think it might.

 Keep something else in mind.
 The defendant is Pfizer.
 That company is worth over $150 billion.
-It is flush with Covid profits and has the ability to pay global settlements in the billions without breaking much of sweat.
+It is flush with COVID profits and has the ability to pay global settlements in the billions without breaking much of sweat.
 This is a big deal.
 Our attorneys are involved with so many mass tort lawsuits now where the question of how much the defendant can really afford to pay creeps into the conversation.
 We do not have this problem with Depo-Provera lawsuits against Pfizer.

 A study of meningioma lawsuits provides insight into how lawyers and juries assess the severity of these injuries.
 The average payout for plaintiffs in these cases was over $3 million, with neurosurgery-related claims resulting in the highest settlements.